truecharts/website/docs/manual/SCALE/guides/getting-started.md

 - `stable` contains apps which have been thoroughly tested and expected to be stable and working.
 The `stable` version of an app is always the best available version.
 - `incubator` contains apps which are still in development and/or are not considered to be stable and working well enough to be moved into the `stable` branch.
 - `dependency` contains apps that are mostly used as dependencies.
 This train is not supported, aside from bug fixes.
-- `enterprise` contains apps for core TrueCharts features and, in the future, will be covered by additional support for professional use cases.
+- `premium` contains apps for core TrueCharts features and, in the future, will be covered by additional support for professional use cases.
-- `operators` contains operators for certain apps and may be required for specific apps to function at all, recommended leaving this `enabled`
+- `system` contains system for certain apps and may be required for specific apps to function at all, recommended leaving this `enabled`

 [See here](https://truecharts.org/charts/description_list) for a list of all apps available for each TrueCharts trains.